“Baltimore must be tamed…”

 Marker series.
 This marker is included in the Star Spangled Banner National Historic Trail marker series.

 Location.
 39° 16.968′ N, 76° 35.598′ W. Marker is in Baltimore, Maryland.
-Marker is on Broadway.
+Memorial is on Broadway.
+The marker is located in Fells Point near the Broadway Market.
 Touch for map.
-The marker is located in Fells Point near the Broadway Market.
 Marker is in this post office area: Baltimore MD 21231, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-War in the Chesapeake (here, next to this marker); Fells Point (about 300 feet away, measured in a direct line); On Thursday, September 18, 2003 (about 300 feet away); The Chesapeake Campaign & The War of 1812 (about 400 feet away); a different marker also named Fells Point (about 400 feet away); In This Building From 1992 - 1999 (about 500 feet away); 732 South Ann Street (about 500 feet away); National Bohemian Beer (about 600 feet away).
+War in the Chesapeake (here, next to this marker); 1633 Lancaster Street (within shouting distance of this marker); 1630 Shakespeare Street (about 300 feet away, measured in a direct line); 1632 Shakespeare Street (about 300 feet away); 1628 Shakespeare Street (about 300 feet away); Fells Point (about 300 feet away); 1621 Lancaster Street (about 300 feet away); On Thursday, September 18, 2003 (about 300 feet away).
 Touch for a list and map of all markers in Baltimore.

 Categories. • War of 1812 •